 Conventional Glioblastoma Multiforme

-Conventional glioblastoma multiformes most frequently harbor alterations in CDKN2A, CDKN2B, PTEN, EGFR, and TP53 .
+Conventional glioblastoma multiformes most frequently harbor alterations in CDKN2A, PTEN, CDKN2B, TP53, and EGFR .

-CDKN2A Loss, CDKN2B Loss, TP53 Mutation, PTEN Mutation, and EGFR Amplification are the most common alterations in conventional glioblastoma multiforme .
+CDKN2A Loss, CDKN2B Loss, TP53 Mutation, PTEN Mutation, and TP53 Missense are the most common alterations in conventional glioblastoma multiforme .

-There are 8 clinical trials for conventional glioblastoma multiforme, of which 8 are open and 0 are completed or closed.
-Of the trials that contain conventional glioblastoma multiforme as an inclusion criterion, 4 are phase 1 (3 open), 3 are phase 1/phase 2 (4 open), and 2 are phase 2 (2 open).
+There are 10 clinical trials for conventional glioblastoma multiforme, of which 9 are open and 1 is completed or closed.
+Of the trials that contain conventional glioblastoma multiforme as an inclusion criterion, 4 are phase 1 (3 open), 4 are phase 1/phase 2 (4 open), and 2 are phase 2 (2 open).

-Temozolomide, brcx014, and g207 are the most common interventions in conventional glioblastoma multiforme clinical trials.
+Temozolomide, radiation therapy, and brcx014 are the most common interventions in conventional glioblastoma multiforme clinical trials.